Integration with Veeam Backup & Replication

 - Perform data protection operations: copy Veeam Agent backups to secondary backup repositories and archive these backups to tape.

-- Perform restore operations: restore individual files and folders, application items from Veeam Agent backups; restore computer disks and convert them to the VMDK, VHD or VHDX format; restore Veeam Agent backups to Microsoft Azure, Amazon Elastic Compute Cloud or to Hyper-V VMs.
+- Perform restore operations: restore individual files and directories, application items from Veeam Agent backups; restore computer disks and convert them to the VMDK, VHD or VHDX format; restore to Microsoft Azure and Amazon EC2.

 - Perform administrative tasks: disable and delete Veeam Agent backup jobs, remove Veeam Agent backups and so on.